adriancorrendo/metrica/README.md

 ## Example Code

-This is a basic example which shows you core functions of *metrica*:
+This is a basic example which shows you the core functions of *metrica*:

 ``` r
 library(metrica)